📜Shell Scripting Basic to Advanced

 The script defines a function named

-(for the password).Inside the function, the
+add_userthat takes two parameters:$1(for the username) and$2(for the password).Inside the function, the

-sets the password.
+useraddcommand is used to create a new user with the provided username and password.
+The-mflag creates the user's home directory, and-psets the password.
 If the user creation is successful, it echoes "Successfully added user".In the

-function is called with the arguments "ChekitS" as the username and "test123" as the password.
+MAINsection, theadd_userfunction is called with the arguments "ChekitS" as the username and "test123" as the password.

 Here's the output when you run the script: